liamc1994/docs/docs/cc-Plans.md

 ![](https://images.shoutca.st/nGf4sdP8Qt2amXzWaNRv_Schermafbeelding%202015-10-21%20om%2011.06.20.png)
 After paying your invoice (if needed) your service will be changed in a few seconds.
 If you're logged in in Centova Cast don't forget to log out and in again to see the new limits.
-[block:callout]
-{
-  "type": "info",
-  "body": "You can't downgrade back from a paid plan to a free plan.
-This was possible in the past but got disabled because of abuse."
+> You can't downgrade back from a paid plan to a free plan.
+This was possible in the past but got disabled because of abuse.
-}
-[/block]

 ## What is the Pro+ plan?